bbugyi200/funky/README.rst

 localalias
 ##########

-**A light-weight shell wrapper that allows you to create per-directoy command aliases**
+**A light-weight shell wrapper that allows you to create per-directoy command aliases.**

 Demonstration
 =============